dlarue/donkeycar/docs/buggy.md

 ... and side view, here:
 ![pca9685-2](./assets/pca9685-2.jpeg)

 Afterwards attaching the RPi to the carrier plate with screws.
-My intention was to use the same printed studs like for the PWM driver pcb but it turned out that Cura (my 3D printer software) had decided to make the base columns of the RPi studs hollow which resulted in the top parts to brake off.
-So I scrwed in the RPi with 4 2.5mm mini Philips plastic screws.
+My intention was to use the same printed studs like for the PWM driver pcb but it turned out that Cura (my 3D printer software) had decided to make the base columns of the RPi studs hollow which resulted in the top parts braking off.
+So I screwed in the RPi with four 2.5mm Philips plastic screws.

 Here is a view of the RPi attached and the carrier already provisionally moved into place.
 ![elec-all-1](./assets/elec-all-1.jpeg)